 - I brought our favorite stuffed animal – we have the white one as you can see on our Instagram.
 This makes airplane nap time that much easier!

 When it comes to apps I suggest that you download a few new apps that your child has never used before.
 This will make him/her more excited to get on the plane and keep her occupied for longer while she explores and learns about each new app.
+Bringing travel toys for toddlers and preschoolers and preparing in advance makes the whole flight go so much more peacefully.

 These are the new apps I downloaded for this weeks international flight: